Student loans in New Zealand

 Student loans in New Zealand are provided by the Student Loan Scheme (SLS), introduced in New Zealand in 1992, which provides student loans and allowances for course fees, course-related costs, and living costs to tertiary students who meet StudyLink's funding criteria.
-StudyLink is the public organisation part of the Ministry for Social Development and is responsible for administering student loans and allowances.
+StudyLink is the public organisation under the Ministry for Social Development that is responsible for administering student loans and allowances.
 Eligibility criteria apply, and courses must be approved.

 Repayment of student loans is required as soon as the income threshold of $22,828 (2024 tax year) is reached, this applies even if the borrower is still studying.
 Repayments are managed by the Inland Revenue Department (IRD), and information about the borrower's loans can be accessed through their myIR account.
 The loan repayment rate is 12% of every dollar over the income threshold, re-calculated at the start of the tax year.

 Student loan eligibility criteria

 The maximum living cost payment that can be made is $302.32, students can borrow anything up to this amount.
 The criteria for eligibility for a student loan are as follows: